-So now that you are an apologists, Peter goes on to give some tips for your apologetic practice.
+So now that you are an apologist, Peter goes on to give some tips for your apologetic practice.
 Do it with gentleness and respect.
 The person who inquires about your faith may have a variety of motives.
 He may actually be attacking your faith, trying to confuse you or convince you that you are a misguided fool.
 Or she may be seriously interested in knowing what you believe and why.
 Or anything in between.

 But whatever the motives of the questioner, we should respond to them with gentleness and respect.
 And that can be hard to do when you feel like you are being attacked.
 But you should remember the proverb “A gentle answer turns away wrath, but a harsh word stirs up anger“.
 Responding to a verbal attack with a verbal counter-attack only makes the situation worse, as well as justifies the initial attack, at least in their own mind.
 But responding with gentleness and respect will generally, although not always, make the questioner much more open to your response.

-The other thing he tells me to do is to maintain a clear conscious.
+The other thing he tells me to do is to maintain a clear conscience.
 That may seem strange at first, but is very important.
-If my life does not match my ‘defense of the faith’, how seriously will the other person take that defense.
+If my life does not match my ‘defense of the faith’, how seriously will the other person take that defense?
 Most likely it would do little other than fuel a charge of hypocrisy and justify their rejection of your faith.
-But if you are keeping a clear conscious, practicing what you preach, then you may find your ‘attackers’ coming to have a grudging respect for you and your faith.
+But if you are keeping a clear conscience, practicing what you preach, then you may find your ‘attackers’ coming to have a grudging respect for you and your faith.
 And at the same time toning down their rhetoric and becoming more willing to listen.

 I spent a number of years actively engaged with militant atheists in a discussion forum.
-As far as I know I never convinced one of the rightness of my position.
+As far as I know, I never convinced one of the rightness of my position.
 But most of them were at least willing to engage me with respect and openness.
 And these same folks would attack other believers without mercy.
 Why the difference?
 I tried to always be respectful of them and their right to believe what they did, even if I disagreed.
-Others treated them as foolish losers, and got the same in return.
+Others treated them as foolish losers and got the same in return.

 The Cliff Notes version of how to be an apologist: